-This criterion limits non-residential development to being located (1) along either an arterial or collector street, (2) no more than a V{c} mile from its intersection with an arterial or collector street.
-(3) not abutting a single-family residential soning district (RR, LDR, MDR), and (4) meeting all the following site conditions:
+This criterion limits non-residential development to being located (1) along either an arterial or collector arreet, (2) no more than a 1⁄2 mile from its intersection with an arterial or collector arreet.
+(3) not abutting a single-family residential xoning district (RR, LDR, MDR), and (4) meeting all the following site conditions:

-- 1. Any intrusion into a recorded subdivision is limited to a corner lot: - A system of service roads or shared access is provided to the maximum extent made feasible by lot area, shape, ownership patterns, and site and street characteristics; and - 3.
-Adverse impacts to any adjoining residential uses are minimized by placing more intensive elements of the use, such as solid waste dumpsters and truck loading/unloading areas, furthest from the residential use.
+- 1. Any intrusion into a recorded subdivision is limited to a corner lot: - 2.
+A system of service roads or shared access is provided to the maximum extent made - feasible by lot area, shape, ownership patterns, and site and street characteristics; and Adverse impacts to any adjoining residential uses are minimized by placing more intensive elements of the use, such as solid waste dumpsters and truck loading/unloading

 The subject site also does not meet the four prongs of this location criterion.
-Again, while it is located on a collector street, it is t.i.+/- miles away from the nearest collector street intersection which is more than double the 1/2 mile requirement.
-The next prong of this test requires that the parcel not be next to a single-family residential zoning district.
-The site is directly adjacent to both the High-Density Residential (HDR) zoning district and the Low-Density Residential (LDR) and the Row-Density Residential (LDR) and the High-Density Residential (LDR) zoning District and the Low-Density Residential (LDR) and the Row-Density Residential (LDR) and the Row Point R meet specific site conditions which all relate to minimizing intrusions and impacts upon existing residential uses nearby.
+Again, while it is located on a collector street, it is 1.1 +/- miles away from the nearest collector street intersection which is more than double the 1⁄2 mile requirement.
+The next prong of this test requires that the parcel not be next to a single-family residential xoning district.
+The site is directly adjacent to both the High-Density Residential (HDR) xoning district and the Low-Density Residential (LDR) Xoning District.
+Lastly, the fourth prong of this test is multifaceted as it requires that the site meet specific site conditions which all relate to minimizing intrusions and impacts upon existing residential uses nearby.